 Let’s take a closer look at how our bodies are affected by our gut at every stage of our lives.

 - At birth: Previously, it was thought that infants had a sterile gut flora.
-Now, research has proven otherwise.
+Now, research has shown otherwise.
 The diversity of babies gut microbiota depends on the mode of delivery (C-section or vaginal delivery) and feeding.
 Babies who are breastfed tend to have more bifidobacteria in the GI tract, while bottle-fed babies have a more diverse population.
 Bifidobacteria aids in the digestion of milk.

 - Baby/Child: The introduction of solid foods has a significant effect on children’s gut flora.
 Bifidobacteria levels lower and allow a more diverse population to average out.
 Around the age of 2, our gut microbiota is close to that of an adult.